 Children aged 7-11 learn essential road safety knowledge through Safe on the Streets (SoTS), the flagship road safety resource of the BMW Group Education programme.
 It is an award-winning programme designed to teach pupils valuable road safety lessons, building their road safety knowledge and supporting them as they move towards independent travel.

 Intelligent Living (i-Living) is an interactive resource for older students aged 11-16, covering in depth the topics of global development, urban mobility, and sustainable design and mobility.
 The programme, which likewise includes educational materials for both teachers and students, promotes an understanding of sustainable living and its effects at a local and global scale.

 Over 12,000 teachers and students visit the BMW Group UK Education site yearly.

 To learn more about the BMW Group UK educational programmes, please click here.

-In Japan, BMW Group partners with Miraikan, The National Museum of Emerging Science and Innovation, to provide youth workshops on autonomous vehicles.
-This program, in implementation since 2017, combines the scientific and educational expertise of Miraikan and the technical and practical experiences of BMW Group.
+In Japan, BMW Group partners with Miraikan, the National Museum of Emerging Science and Innovation, to provide youth workshops on autonomous vehicles.
+This program combines the scientific and educational expertise of Miraikan and the technical and practical experiences of the BMW Group.

 This workshop gives children aged 8-14 a chance to learn about the role of programming in automated driving.
-Participants learn how such cars operate, as well as how the vehicles should be programmed to stop in front of obstacles, make turns, and follow signals.
-Furthermore, participants are encouraged to think about not only the merits, but also the concerns and uncertainties that might present themselves in a future world of automated driving.
+Participants learn how such cars operate, as well as how the vehicles are programmed to stop in front of obstacles, make turns, and follow signals.
+Furthermore, participants are encouraged to think about the merits as well as the concerns and uncertainties associated with a future world of automated driving.